lancepants/notes/os-theory.rst

 System Call Handler
 ^^^^^^^^^^^^^^^^^^^

 A user-space application cannot execute kernel code directly.
 They cannot simply make a function call to a method existing in kernel-space, because the kernel exists in a protected memory space.
-Instead, user-space applications must somehow signal to the kernel that they want to execute a system call and have hte system switch to kernel mode, where the system call can be executed in kernel-space by the kernel on behalf of the application.
+Instead, user-space applications must somehow signal to the kernel that they want to execute a system call and have the system switch to kernel mode, where the system call can be executed in kernel-space by the kernel on behalf of the application.

 To do this, a process will throw a software interrupt, and user-space will stick whatever system call number is wanted into the *eax* register and then cause a trap into the kernel.
 The system call handler will then read the value from eax.
 This number is validated against NR_syscalls, and if the number is less than NR_syscalls, the specified system call is invoked.